OpenTTD/OpenTTD/readme.txt

   You can also build it using the Makefile with MSYS/MinGW or Cygwin/MinGW.
   Please read the Makefile for more information.

+Solaris 10:
+  You need g++ (version 3 or higher), together with SDL.
+Installation of libpng and zlib is recommended.
+For the first build it is required to execute "bash configure" first.
+Note that ./configure does not work yet.
+It is likely that you don't have a strip binary, so use the --disable-strip option in that case.
+Fontconfig (>2.3.0) and freetype are optional. "make run" will then run the program.

 Unix:
   OpenTTD can be built with GNU "make".
 On non-GNU systems it's called "gmake".
   However, for the first build one has to do a "./configure" first.